Energy industries

 With heat currently the single largest source of our emissions, the scale of the low carbon heat opportunity in Scotland is enormous, presenting immediate opportunities in heat pumps and heat networks.

-By choosing Scotland you’ll benefit from strong government support that will drive the growth of low carbon heating, including £1.6 billion of funding over the next five years to ensure we reach our ambitious heat targets.
+By choosing Scotland, you’ll benefit from strong government support that will drive the growth of low carbon heating, including £1.8 billion of funding over the next five years to ensure we reach our ambitious heat targets.

 By 2024 all new homes in Scotland must use zero emissions heat, and all local authorities must have a local heat and energy efficiency plan.

-For the UK, nearly all homes, businesses, commercial and public sector buildings need to switch to a zero-emissions heating system by 2045 with an estimated one million heat pumps needing to be installed annually by the mid-2030s (current annual installation rates are only 32,000).
+In the UK, nearly all homes, businesses, commercial and public sector buildings need to switch to a zero-emissions heating system by 2045.
+To achieve this, an estimated 600,000 heat pumps are aiming to be installed annually by 2028 and up to 1.9 million annually by the mid-2030s.

 By locating here, you’ll unlock a huge market in Scotland and the UK and gain an early mover advantage for heat pump manufacturing, components, installation and servicing, as well as piping components, metering, smart controls and systems integration.

-Doreen Reid, our Low Carbon Energy Transition Specialist outlines Scotland’s approach, the challenges and opportunities, to decarbonising heat - find out more
+Doreen Reid, our Low Carbon Energy Transition Specialist outlines Scotland’s approach to the challenges and opportunities of decarbonising heat.

-Scotland is forging ahead in the commercial development of hydrogen. £100 million will be pumped into Scotland’s hydrogen industry over the next five years to achieve the hydrogen economy vision set out by the Scottish Government.
+Scotland is forging ahead in the commercial development of hydrogen. £100 million will be pumped into Scotland’s hydrogen industry over the next five years to achieve the Scottish Government's hydrogen economy visionopens in a new window.

-You’ll find that our supportive policy environment, advanced capabilities in hydrogen R&D and extensive energy, maritime and offshore infrastructure and skilled workforce have created opportunities in:
+You’ll find that our supportive policy environment, advanced capabilities in hydrogen research and development (R&D), extensive energy, maritime and offshore infrastructure and skilled workforce have created opportunities in:

 Scotland is committed to becoming a world-leading hydrogen nation and major exporter, with abundant energy resources able to serve emerging markets in northern and central Europe.